Cananito/Cananito.github.io/_generator/content/fitness.md

 ### Programming

 My primary goal is to get stronger, secondarily to have a good physique.
-Thus I prioritize strength training: 1-5 reps per set with heavy weight, a.k.a. low “volume” hig “intensity”.
+Thus I prioritize strength training: 1-5 reps per set with heavy weight, a.k.a. low “volume” high “intensity”.
 But when I hit a plateau, have an injury, or experience any discomfort, I do incorporate higher “volume” (total reps) and lower “intensity” (weight) to varying degrees.

 ### Why strength?